CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "active_flags": [ "BLIND" ],                // activation of the mutation apply this flag on your character "allowed_items": [ "ALLOWS_TAIL" ],         // you can wear items with this flag with this mutation, bypassing restricts_gear restriction
   "casting_time_multiplier": 0.01,            // changes your casting speed; 0.5 means you spend only 50% of the original cast time, 2 means you spend twice as long.
 Useful only for magic mods
-  "crafting_speed_multiplier": 1,             // changes your crafting speed; 0.5 decrease your crafting speed to 50%, 2 doubles it
   "hearing_modifier": 1.8,                    // changes how good you can hear different sounds "integrated_armor": [ "integrated_fur" ],   // this item is worn on your character forever, until you get rid of this mutation
   "obtain_cost_multiplier": 1.1,              // modifier for pulling an item from a container and storing it back, as a handling penalty